 A specimen, typically encountered with urine specimens, which are not from the originally donor, and provided in order to falsely "pass" drug of abuse tests.

 Verified Positive Test Result

 Means a test result that was positive on an initial immunoassay test, confirmed by a Gas Chromatography/Mass Spectrometry assay, and reviewed and verified by the Medical Review Officer.

-INTENTIONALLY LEFT BLANK

 CHAPTER 2- COMPANY POLICY

 General